uPortal-Project/uPortal/CONTRIBUTING.md

 ## Test

-If your change is to a user-facing experience in MyUW, it should not regress support for [supported browser versions](http://jasig.github.io/uPortal/SUPPORTED_BROWSERS.html).
+If your change is to a user-facing experience, it should not regress support for [supported browser versions](http://jasig.github.io/uPortal/SUPPORTED_BROWSERS.html).

 ## Submit